Table of Contents

-When you send a push notification to users and you know that your users are opening them in a certain context, this is valuable information.
+When you send a push notification to users, and you know that your users are opening them in a particular context, this is valuable information.

 These insights even go beyond your app engagement.
 They can help fundamentally to inform everything to do with your app growth strategy.
-From most important new app features to UX and monetization.
+From most crucial new app features to UX and monetization.

-If you know that more of your users are engaging with your notifications in a certain location then you get a better idea of your app audience.
-You can understand them better, and hypothesise the specifics that will help to improve app engagement.
+If you know that more of your users are engaging with your notifications in a certain location, then you get a better idea of your app audience.
+You can understand them better and hypothesize the specifics that will help to improve app engagement.

 If you can get data around your app users that the majority of apps can’t get access to then your onto a winner.

 The truth is that many app engagement strategies fail to understand where their users go and how they behave.

 For example, you might get feedback around how your users are opening your push notification, using specific in-app features, or even just opening the app.